amdy87/MySQL-Filesystem/README.md

 (U24)
 >I drag the desired file into the window or search for it using the access file dialog and it is imported into the current directory.

+##### File Renaming
+(U25)
+> To rename a file, I press the "rename file" button when the file is selected and am prompted with the "rename file" dialog

+(U26)
+> I enter the new file name into the entry box and press confirm to rename a file

+(U27)
+> To cancel file creation, I press the cancel button in the "rename file" dialog

+##### logout
+(U28)
+> To logout, I press the logout button on the homepage and am prompted with the "confirm logout" dialog

+(U29)
+> I press the confirm button on the confirm logout dialog to logout or the cancel button to return to the homepage

+##### File sorting
+(U30)
+> To sort the files alphabetically descending, I press the sort button

+(U31)
+> To sort the files alphabetically ascending, I press the sort button after the files are sorted alphabetically descending

+##### Project Documentation
+(U32)
+> To understand how the system works, I access the project README.md file

+##### File System Renaming
+(U33)
+> To rename the file system, I press the edit file system name button next to the file system name and I am prompted with the rename file system dialog

+(U34)
+> In the rename file system dialog, I enter the new name into the prompt and press confirm to rename the file system or cancel to return

+##### Account Deletion
+(U35)
+> To delete my account, I press the delete account button

+(U36)
+> I am prompted with the confirm account deletion dialog

+(U37)
+> I press the confirm button on the account deletion dialog to delete my account or the cancel button to return

 ### Use Cases

 - User wants to add a file (U01 - U04)